CryptoRodeo/ChatHub/README.md

 # Goals:
 - Broadcast a message to connected users when someone connects or disconnects. ✅
 - Add support for nicknames.✅
-- Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter.
-- Add “{user} is typing” functionality. ✅
-- Show who’s online.✅
-- Add private messaging.
 - Clean & familiar UI ✅
+- add 'user is typing' functionality ✅

-# Small Demo of WhatsApp Mini V2
+# Small Demo of ChatHub
 ![demo of the application](demo_gif.gif "Small App Demo")